solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 For me, it sounds like a good idea to stick with plain old JavaScript types (objects and arrays) for compatibility, possibly deep freezing them in critical places, and simply avoid mutating them as much as possible.
 The vanilla `...` operator and the new global `structuredClone` function help with this, but one can also use libraries such as [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) and [Ramda](https://ramdajs.com/) to make immutable data modifications easier.
 [ImmerJS](https://immerjs.github.io/immer/) is also good if you want to use the standard data modification methods JavaScript already offers and you possibly don't care about functional programming that much.
 In the future, I hope that new JavaScript types [Record and Tuple](https://github.com/tc39/proposal-record-tuple) will provide us a built-in standard for working with immutable data.

-And, of course, you can always do yourself a favor a learn a bit of [ClojureScript](https://clojurescript.org), which has immutability already built-in. ;)
+And, of course, you can always do yourself a favor and learn a bit of [ClojureScript](https://clojurescript.org), which has immutability already built-in. ;)